 Believe me, there are times I choose the extreme of a cathartic release – quick, sharp and unequivocal.
-After, I feel content; not just because it's cathartic, but I know what kind of response I want, how I want to express it and importantly, no one is in the line of fire!
+After, I feel content; not just because it's cathartic, but I know what kind of response I want, how I want to express it and importantly, this "controlled explosion" ensures that no one is in the line of fire!
 That's also a conscious decision.

 We can draw upon that contentment even in situations that would normally drive us crazy.